Faujdarhat Cadet College: History

-It was the first cadet college to be established by Field Marshall Muhammad Ayub Khan in erstwhile East Pakistan facing the Bay of Bengal.
-It was established on 28 April 1958.
-Until 1965, it was known as the East Pakistan Cadet College.
-The school has an area of 185 acres making it the largest high school in Bangladesh.
+Faujdarhat Cadet College was the first cadet college to be established by Field Marshal Muhammad Ayub Khan in erstwhile East Pakistan facing the Bay of Bengal.
+The government spent 40 lakh taka behind the project and it was opened on 28 April 1958 by Brigadier General Qurban Ali.
+The classes started with 60 students in the seventh and eighth grade.
+Two sons of the then Chief Minister of East Pakistan, Ataur Rahman Khan were part of the inaugural cohort of the school.
+The school was known as East Pakistan Cadet College until 1965, when three new cadet colleges were established.
+The school boasts an area of 185 acres making it the largest high school in Bangladesh in terms of area.
 The school was designed by the most prominent artist of Bangladesh, Joynul Abedin.